Kukii95/FlightAndSearchService/README.md

     "dialect": "mysql"
   }
 }
- * Once you've added your db config as listed above,go to the src folder from your terminal and execute the `npx sequelize db:create`.
+ * Once you've added your db config as listed above,go to the src folder from your terminal and execute the `npx sequelize db:create` and then execute
+ `npx sequelize dbb:migrate`.

  ```
+ ##DB Design
+ -Airplane Table
+ -City Table
+ -Flights Table
+ -Airport Table

+ -A flight belongs to an airplane but an airplane can be used for multiple flights
+ -A city has many airport but one airport belongs to a city only
+ -One airport can  have many flights,but a flight belongs to one airport